SpineEventEngine/embed-code-go/embed-code-go/README.md

 # Running

 Embed-code-go can be run in two modes:
 1. Embedding - in this mode, all documentation files are scanned for `<embed-code>` tags, and the corresponding embeddings are performed.
+Embedding results are written to the given documentation files.
 2. Checking for up-to-date - in this mode, all documentation files are checked for being up-to-date.
 If the check fails, an error message with the corresponding files is provided.

 The mode is selected by the mandatory `mode` argument.
 If it is set to `check`, the checking for up-to-date is performed.
 If it is set to `embed`, the embedding is performed.